Exporting groundnuts (peanuts) to Europe

 Other prepared or preserved groundnuts in packing smaller than 1 kg net

-- Type (variety) – The most common varieties are: Runner (most commonly grown in the United States and Argentina), Spanish (most grown in South Africa), Hsuji (Spanish type round shape variety grown in China) and Virginia (large kernel type typically found in gourmet snacks).
+- Type (variety) – The most common varieties are Runner (most commonly grown in the United States and Argentina), Spanish (mostly grown in South Africa), Hsuji (Spanish round variety grown in China) and Virginia (large kernel type typically found in gourmet snacks).

-- For quality requirements for groundnuts refer to Codex Alimentarius Standards.
+- For quality requirements for groundnuts, refer to the Codex Alimentarius Standards.

 Information about non-retail packaging has to be given either on the container or in accompanying documents.
 Packaging labelling must list the following information:

-However, lot identification, and the name and address of the manufacturer, packer, distributor or importer, may be replaced by an identification mark.
+However, the lot identification as well as the name and address of the manufacturer, packer, distributor or importer may be replaced by an identification mark.

-In the case of retail packaging, product labelling must be in compliance with the European Union Regulation on food Information to consumers.
-This regulation defines nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information) more clearly.
+In the case of retail packaging, the product labelling must be in compliance with the European Union Regulation on food information to consumers.
+This regulation defines the nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information) more clearly.

-This regulation came into effect on 13 December 2014 but the obligation to provide nutrition information from 13 December 2016.
-Please not that according to this regulation, peanuts are listed as products causing allergies or intolerances and therefore allergen advice must be clearly visible on the retail packaging (see Picture 6).
+This regulation came into effect on 13 December 2014, but the obligation to provide nutrition information will apply from 13 December 2016.
+Please note that according to this regulation, peanuts are listed as products causing allergies or intolerances and therefore allergen advice must be clearly visible on the retail packaging (see Picture 6).

 There is no general rule for the export size of the packaging of groundnuts, but the most common size of export packaging is 12.5–25 kg for peanuts kernels and 25–40 kg for peanuts in shell.